protrex-dev/react-firebase/docs/use.md

 ## Manage Loading States

-ReactFire is designed to integrate with React's Suspense API, but also supports use cases where Suspense isn't needed or wanted.
+ReactFirebase is designed to integrate with React's Suspense API, but also supports use cases where Suspense isn't needed or wanted.

 ### Default: `Suspense`